College-Wide Accessibility Policy

 WCAG 2.0 Level AA

-Web Content Accessibility Guidelines ("WCAG") refers to standards for web content accessibility that have been developed by the World Wide Web Consortium ("W3C"), an international community where member organizations, a full-time staff, and the public work together to develop Web standards.
+Web Content Accessibility Guidelines ("WCAG") refers to standards for web content accessibility that have been developed by the World Wide Web Consortium ("W3C").
 State entities must adhere to WCAG version 2.0 Level AA according to the Minnesota State Accessibility Standard.

 Part 3: Point of Contact

 The Accessibility Resource Center (ARC) is responsible for the oversight and administration of this policy including associated audits, training, moderation of processes and collaboration with appropriate departments for the development of resources.

 To ensure an accessible learning environment, faculty must:

 - Follow any prescribed accommodations/modifications in a fair, non-judgmental and timely manner

 - Maintain the student's right to privacy concerning the disability and any accommodations